mchelen/michaelchelen.net/_posts/2014-05-14-install-jekyll-2-ubuntu-14-04.md

 ## ExecJS Workaround ##
-There is a [current issue][issue] that causes Jekyll to require the CoffeeScript gem even if it will not be used, and CoffeeScript requires a JavaScript runtime.
+There is a [current issue][issue] that causes Jekyll to require a JavaScript runtime even if it will not be used.

 [issue]:https://github.com/jekyll/jekyll/issues/2327

-To work around this issue install a JavaScript runtime such as `nodejs`.
+Install `nodejs` to work around this issue.

     sudo apt-get install nodejs